Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Completes the readabilty analysis for Swedish by adding the transition words, sentence beginnings and passive voice assessments.
 * Improves the transition word assessment for German.
 * Improves the error logging when there is an error in an SEO or readability assessment.